What's "Pippi" Locs

 Double pot boiler with water

-Pour enough water into bottom pot not to float or have buoyancy.
-But enough for the steam to melt ingredients without bubbling water into top pot.
+Pour enough water into bottom pot not to float or have buoyancy, but enough for the steam to melt ingredients without bubbling water into top pot.
 Put ingredients into the top pot, place top pot into bottom pot and melt ingredients.
-Then store in sealed container.
+Then store in sealing container.
 You can use as an oil and a cream.
 Hairdressing will solidify when cooled but still creamy.
 To re-use as oil, place container into hot water and hairdressing will re-melt.